 Although the empty-headed Trinitarian cultists suppose God obeys himself and rewards himself for his obedience with something he has always possessed, Jehovah’s Witnesses know better.
 But do Jehovah’s Witnesses fully appreciate that Christ is now the very reflection and the exact representation of Jehovah’s very being and that Jehovah has committed to giving his son his own throne, and not only that, but God will require every knee to bend in the worship of his son, including the angels?

-Returning now to the vision of Ezekiel, is it possible that Jesus Christ is represented by the “someone in appearance like an earthling man” seated upon the throne, who bears “the likeness of the glory of Jehovah”?
+Returning to the vision of Ezekiel, is it possible that Jesus Christ is represented by the “someone in appearance like an earthling man” seated upon the throne, who bears “the likeness of the glory of Jehovah”?

 Of course, Jesus Christ was not enthroned when Ezekiel received the vision.
 That is why Ezekiel recognized the one on the throne as “the God of Israel.”
-But even at that, it was revealed to Daniel that Michael the archangel is the great prince who stands with God’s people.
+But even at that, it was revealed to Daniel that Michael, the archangel, is the great prince who stands with God’s people.
 And keep in mind that Ezekiel received a series of reoccurring visions throughout his lifetime, the last one culminating after the execution of Gog in the final part of the days, when God’s temple sanctuary is finally brought into its right condition, which had no ancient fulfillment and obviously has to do with the coming of Christ in the name of Jehovah.

 The question of the identity of the person enthroned upon the chariot is all the more pertinent when we consider certain similarities to the visions of Revelation.
 Most noteworthy, in Ezekiel’s vision the one seated upon the throne had the appearance of fire, with a majestic rainbow above him.
 In the 4th chapter of Revelation God is similarly portrayed.
 However, in the 10th chapter of Revelation a certain “strong angel” is also described as having a face as radiant as the sun and having legs of fire and a rainbow above his head.
 We recognize the “strong angel” to be none other than Jesus Christ when he takes up his authority on the earth.
 The fact that he is described as having the same glorious appearance as God confirms that Jesus is indeed the very reflection and exact representation of Jehovah himself.